Data Capture Workflow

 Capture data and send it to Simulink – HDL Verifier generates a block that has output ports corresponding to the signals you captured.

-In both cases, you can specify data types for the captured data, number of windows to capture, trigger condition that controls when to capture the data, and capture condition that controls which data to capture.
+In both cases, you can specify data types for the captured data, number of windows to capture, trigger condition that control when to capture the data, and capture condition that control which data to capture.

-When the design is running on the FPGA, first the generated IP core waits for the trigger condition that you specify.
-Define a trigger condition by specific values matched on one or more signals.
-When the trigger is detected, the logic captures the designated signals in a buffer and returns the data over the JTAG or Ethernet interface to the host machine.
+When the design is running on the FPGA, first the generated IP core waits for the trigger condition.
+Define a trigger condition that initiates when the values of one or more signals match the specified criteria.
+When the IP core detects the trigger, the logic captures the designated signals in a buffer and returns the data over the JTAG, Ethernet, or USB Ethernet interface to the host machine.
 You can then analyze and display these signals in your MATLAB workspace or Simulink model.

 To make the best use of the buffer size and capture only the valid data, you can also define a capture condition.
 Define a capture condition in the same way as you define the trigger condition.
-When both the trigger is detected and the capture condition is satisfied, the logic captures only the valid values of the designated signals.
+When both the conditions are satisfied, the logic captures only the valid values of the designated signals.

 Generate and Integrate Data Capture IP Using HDL Workflow Advisor